sabrikhalil/avalam_self_play/README.md

 Within each directory, you'll find the following files:

-	mini_Avalam_{size}.ipynb: The main notebook for running the AI agent. self_play_mini_Avalam_{size}.py: Contains the ResNet implementation for the AI agent. mini_Avalam_{size}.py: Contains the rules of the Avalam game, implemented as an array representation for self-play. data_augmentation.py: Contains the implementation of data augmentation technique as explained in the report.
+	mini_avalam.ipynb or avalam.ipynb in the case of 9x9 grid : The main notebook for running the AI agent. self_play_mini_Avalam_{size}.py: Contains the ResNet implementation for the AI agent. mini_Avalam_{size}.py: Contains the rules of the Avalam game, implemented as an array representation for self-play. data_augmentation.py: Contains the implementation of data augmentation technique as explained in the report.